SAOMEIZA01/Color-Game/README.md

 ## 📌 Overview

-The Color Game challenges players to guess the correct color out of a set of squares based on a randomly generated RGB color value.
+The Color Game challenges players to guess the correct color out of a set of rectangular based on a randomly generated RGB color value.
 It's a great way to sharpen your color recognition skills!

 ## 🚀 Features